JiarongGu/banbrick-redux-creator/doc/ReduxService.md

   total: 0
 };
 ```
-configure inital state, can access state in service class by `this.state`
+configure inital state, can access state in service class by `this.state`,
+state will be initalized base on this or inheritant from current store

 ## @reducer
 reducer will only return state